Visiting the Colosseum in Rome

 You can buy the tickets in a few ways:

-C) The easiest option is to walk 5 minutes to Palatine Hill (or at the Roman Forum), buy your ticket there, walk back to the Colosseum and stroll right in.
+C) The easiest option if you don’t book a tour, and you’re on a tight budget, is to walk 5 minutes to Palatine Hill (or at the Roman Forum), buy your ticket there, walk back to the Colosseum, and stroll right in.
 Boom!

 COLOSSEUM OPENING HOURS:

-- Go either first thing in the morning, ticket office opens at 8.30am so get there around 8.15am and there’ll just be a handful of people to share the experience with
+- If you’re broke and don’t book a tour (it’s much better to book though, be warned!).
+Go either first thing in the morning.
+The ticket office opens at 8.30am so get there around 8.15am and there’ll just be a handful of people to share the experience with

 - Alternatively, if you’re not a morning person, go an hour before sunset so you get the day and night versions of the Colosseum, when they light it up it is spectacular!